-This report presents the result from the Danish Air Quality Monitoring Programme in 2016.
+This report presents the result from the Danish Air Quality Monitoring Programme in 2017.
 The monitoring programme is carried out by the DCE - Danish Centre for Environment and Energy (DCE) at Aarhus University.
 The core part of this programme consists of continuous measurements at eleven monitoring stations; nine stations situated in the four largest cities, two stations located in background areas and a station in a suburban area.
 These measurements are supplemented with model calculations using DCE's air quality models.

 The aim of the program is to monitor air pollutants relevant to human health in accordance with the EU air quality directives.
-The programme includes measurements of sulphur dioxide (SO_2), nitrogen oxides (NO_x/NO_2), particulate mass less than 10 (PM{10}) and 2.5 micrometers ($PM{2.5}$), particle number, benzene (C_6H_6), toluene (C_7H_8), carbon monoxide (CO), ozone (CO_3), polycyclic aromatic hydrocarbons (CO_3) and a number of heavy metals including lead (CO_3), arsenic (CO_3), cadmium (CO_3), mercury (CO_3), nickel (CO_3), and a number of volatile organic compounds (CO_3) that are precursors for formation of ozone (CO_3).
+The programme includes measurements of sulphur dioxide (SO2), nitrogen oxides (NOx/NO2), particulate mass less than 10 (PM10) and 2.5 micrometers (PM2.5), particle number, benzene (C6H6), toluene (C7H8), carbon monoxide (CO), ozone (O3), polycyclic aromatic hydrocarbons (PAHs) and a number of heavy metals including lead (Pb), arsenic (As), cadmium (Cd), mercury (Hg), nickel (Ni), and a number of volatile organic compounds (VOCs) that are precursors for formation of O3.
 The measurements and model calculations are used to evaluate the Danish air quality in relation to limit values as well as to follow trends.
 Further, the obtained data are used for determination of sources of the air pollutants, basis for evaluation of the impact of regulations of emissions and as basis for various research projects related to air quality.

-The permitted number of exceedances in a year of the diurnal limit value of $50 \,\mu g/m^3$ for PM{10} was not exceeded at any station in the measuring network.
-Likewise, there were no exceedances of the annual limit values for PM{10} (40 $\mu g/m^3$) and $PM{2.5}$ (25 $\mu g/m^3$).
-The average exposure indicator (AEI) has decreased with about 20 % since 2010 and hence the target (15 % reduction) has been reached.
+The permitted number of exceedances in a year of the diurnal limit value of $50 \ \mu g/m^3$ for PM10 was not exceeded at any station in the measuring network.
+Likewise, there were no exceedances of the annual limit values for PM10 (40 $\ \mu g/m^3$ ) and PM2.5 (25 $\ \mu g/m^3$ ).
+The average exposure indicator (AEI) determined as a running three-years average of the average urban background concentration of PM2.5 has decreased with about 30 % since 2010 and hence the target (15 % reduction) has been reached.

-The number of particles in ambient air was about 13,000 particles per cm3 as annual average at the street station H.C.
+Due to technical difficulties with two new instruments, it has not been possible to measure the number of particles between 11 and 41 nm in 2017 and data for 2017 has to be regarded as preliminary.
+Therefore, the particle number represents the particle range from 41 to 559 nm.
+The particles in ambient air was about 5,000 particles per cm as an annual average at the street station H.C.
 Andersens Boulevard.
-This is roughly a factor of 3.5 higher than in suburban and 4.5 higher than in urban and rural background, respectively.
-A significant reduction in particle number has been observed since 2002.
-This reduction has mainly been reached by recution of traffic emissions (cleaner fuel, particle filters etc.).
+This is roughly a factor of 2 higher than in suburban and 2.5 higher than in urban and rural background, respectively.
+A significant reduction of more than 40% in particle numbers has been observed since 2002.
+This reduction has mainly been attained by reduction of traffic emissions (cleaner fuel, particle filters etc.).